-Aidan's approach to political economy stems from the comparative politics tradition.
-Rather than seeking generalised laws to explain the cross-national variation in national varieties of capitalism, this research tradition seeks empirical case knowledge of the causal processes through which institutions and politics interact to produce variation in policy outcomes.
+My approach to political economy stems from the comparative and international politics tradition.
+Rather than seeking generalised laws to explain the cross-national variation in policy outcomes, this research tradition seeks empirical case knowledge of the causal processes and mechanism through which institutions and politics interact to produce variation in policy outcomes.

-Aidan is also working with co-authors on projects that range from assessing the impact of rising house prices on wealth inequality in Europe; the elite politics of foreign direct investment in Ireland and Hungary; the impact of the media framing on attitudes toward corporate tax avoidance; and the rise of left populism in Ireland.
+I am also working with co-authors on projects that range from the impact of house prices on wealth inequality in Europe; the elite politics of foreign direct investment in Ireland and Hungary; the impact of the media framing on attitudes toward corporate tax avoidance; and the rise of left populism in Ireland.

 From 2018-2021, my UCD colleagues and I received funding from the European Commission to develop a Jean Monnet Centre of Excellence in European political economy.
 This project address three themes: economic governance; protest and politics; and democratic legitimacy.
 A core part of this project was a PhD Winter School aimed at building a scholarly community in European political economy.

 In the next phase of my research I would like to study the role of the legal-accounting profession in shaping the politics of global tax avoidance.